jlandersen/blog/content/posts/dotnetcore-diagnostics-containers.md

 I am not doing any bind volumes here - to extract the collected files i'd bundle up the necessary scripts in the tools image to ship the files from /data to storage (unless you use a suitable volume driver as previously mentioned).

 # Conclusion
 Cross platform diagnostics is getting better for .NET Core.
-For now we still have to go through some hoops to get a smooth ride when trouble shooting applications, but it has reached a point where it has helped me several times.
-I am excited to see what is coming with, and after, .NET 5.
+For now we still have to go through some hoops to get a smooth ride when troubleshooting applications, but it has definitely reached a point where it provides good value.
+I am excited to see what is next, both with the release of .NET 5, as well as after.
 For now, I hope this post gave some pointers to how you might go about getting more insights into your containerized .NET Core applications.